Kevin-Duarte/ivline/README.md

 ### Installation
 1. Install Python 3.9 (https://www.python.org/downloads/)
    - Ensure "Add Python 3.9 to PATH" is checked
-   - Do a "Custom" installation and ensure "Install for All Users" is checked
+   - Do a "Custom installation" and ensure "Install for All Users" is checked
 2. Download the Github package and extract the `source` folder to `C:\Program Files\ivline\`
 3. Open CMD with admin rights and run:
    - `pip install icmplib`